 Ecotourism businesses and destinations deal with often very knowledgeable, demanding travelers, and are located in delicate environments, which means that the pressure to follow best practice in sustainability is high.

 Most ecotourism businesses are dedicated to wildlife conservation and many of them actively support local communities.
 A good example is Echidna Walkabout Tours in Melbourne, Australia.

 Ironically, ecotourism as travel activity can be much less sustainable than a “normal” city trip, for example.
 Because eco-lodges and parks are often located in remote areas, getting there and back can leave a much larger environmental footprint.
 If this is the case, see if you can at least offset the greenhouse gas emissions caused by your flight, for example through programs like Atmosfair in Germany (their website is in English and German).

 Tip: If interested in behind-the-scenes information on tourism sustainability and sustainable tourism strategies and examples, we recommend you to visit the Sustainability Leaders Project.

 Enjoyed this article on the difference between sustainable tourism and ecotourism?
-Share and spread the word!
+Spread the word!